kataras/iris/DONATIONS.md

 Benefits:

-- Your github username,after your approval, is visible here .
-I respect your privacy at any case.
+- Your github username, after your approval, is visible on the top of the README page and here.
 - Access to the 'donors' [private chat room](https://kataras.rocket.chat/group/donors), real-time assistance by me.
 - Each donate gives lifetime to the Iris web framework.
 The author works full-time on this project, no time for any part-time job.